 These services will be provided at 19 locations within CWD’s service area.

-Condition Assessment Study of Back-Up Generators
+Condition Assessment Study of Back-Up Generators for the Cleveland Water Department

 This task involves assisting CWD to assess the back-up generators, associated controls, and emissions to acquire permits for continuous use such as for Demand Curtailment and Peak Shaving.